mjchao/Sudoku-Solver/README.md

 ![Sudoku Solution]
 (https://raw.githubusercontent.com/mjchao/Sudoku-Solver/master/solution.jpg)

+The program is currently capable of doing this for the specific puzzle shown above.

 #Process
 In this project, I first followed the AI Shack tutorial for extracting an undistorted puzzle from an arbitrary image.
 For example, I started with the initial picture